kuzzleio/sdk-javascript/README.md

 ## Protocols used

-The SDK Javascript implements two network protocols: raw WebSocket, and [Socket.IO](http://socket.io/)
+The Javascript SDK implements two network protocols: raw WebSocket, and [Socket.IO](http://socket.io/)
 The main reason behind this is that while Socket.IO offers better compatibility with older web browsers, our raw WebSocket implementation is about 20% faster

-What protocol is used when you connect to Kuzzle depends on multiple factors:
+Which protocol is used when you connect to Kuzzle depends on multiple factors:

 #### NodeJS